 I believe that just about all relationships require a certain amount of risk.
 It takes courage to share personal details of your life stories with another person.
-I believe that my clients feel that I accept them for exactly who they are without judgment or criticism and that this can be the first step to profound emotional healing.
+I believe that we have opportunities to heal through relationships where we are accepted and honored for exactly who we are as individuals.

 Licensed in NC as a Marriage and Family Therapist (LMFT 1681)

 Clinical Practicum Training - West Gate Family Therapy Institute (Spartanburg, SC)

 Master’s Degree in Marriage and Family Therapy - Converse College (Spartanburg, SC)